 All ages welcome and there's a Children's group and somewhere to take babies if you need it.

 An informal and relaxed service.
 The church is less full than in the morning service.
 As in the morning service, words are projected on a screen.
-There'll be a sermon and sometime a short "Hot Spot" dealing with a wide range of issues.
+There'll be a sermon, songs and hymns, Bible reading and prayers.
 The service lasts less than an hour and a half.
 Again, tea & coffee are served after the service.

 A few times a year, we have a "Real Issues" service in the evening.
 The format is slightly different with a talk on a topical issue instead of a sermon, and the opportunity to ask questions after the service.

 Whatever you feel most comfortable wearing.
 There'll be a wide range from jeans & t-shirts to suits & ties.